 There is a great opportunity for psycho-spiritual development and a fulfilling life, even with the most difficult of challenges experienced by this woman.

-She could have been spared years of suffering had she been referred to the right educational and supportive resources and help.
+It's very possible she might have been spared years of suffering had she been referred to the right educational and supportive resources and help.

 Hearing voices doesn't have to mean people necessarily have a mental health diagnosis.
 It could mean they are a medium, shaman, or healer.
 A person could be trained how to master the communication and even become a psychotherapist that uses after death communication in grief therapy.
 Believe it or not, there ARE psychotherapists who provide this service.
 The Brazilian mental health program has recognized over half the people in their mental hospitals are mediums and psychic.
 Once they are identified and trained, they return to normal lives.